Placement information for international students

 Undergraduate students can undertake a placement year following successful completion of their second year of study (level 5).
 The placement begins between June and September, depending on the employer, and lasts for 12 months.

-Postgraduate students (Faculty of Technology only)
+Postgraduate students (Faculty of Computing, Engineering and Media only)

 Postgraduate students with a Tier 4 visa are required to secure a placement offer from an employer by 30 June 2019 in their first year of study.